VisionVector/recommenders/SETUP.md

 We have different compute environments, depending on the kind of machine

-Environments supported to run the notebooks on the Linux DSVM:
+Environments supported to run the notebooks on the DSVM:
 * Python CPU
-* Python GPU
 * PySpark
+b
 Environments supported to run the notebooks on Azure Databricks:
 * PySpark